-If you’re looking for the flexibility of a credit card combined with the fixed payments of an installment loan, the Upgrade Card might be the right choice for you.
+If you’re looking for the flexibility of a credit card combined with the fixed payments of an installment loan, the Upgrade Visa® Card with Cash Rewards might be the right choice for you.
 Here’s how this unique process can save you interest.

 The following post has been sponsored by our partner, Upgrade Card.
 The analysis and opinions in the story are our own and may not reflect the views of Upgrade Card.
 Learn more about our editorial policy

 If you’re the kind of person who regularly carries a balance on your credit card, you know how quickly those interest charges can turn a once-manageable debt into something that feels insurmountable.